 2) Print Your Resume

 You simply cannot go to a job fair without printing your resume.
-Before my first job fair, I knew that golden principle but had left the task to the last minute.
+Of course, I knew the golden principle, but I waited to do it moments before my interview.
 Unluckily for me, my printer was out of ink.
-Also, I had no time to go knocking on somebody else’s door, so I went resume-less to my first job fair.
+Also, I had no time to go knocking on somebody else's door, so I went resume-less to my first job fair.

-As you can imagine, it did not go well.
+And of course, my interview was not as good as I expected it to be.
 I resorted to downloading my documents onto my iPad and flash drive, telling myself that everything’s electronic nowadays.
 But I couldn’t have been more wrong.
 This is not how you prepare for a job fair.

 With so many people crowding a single stall, I could not transfer my resume to their computers or wave my iPad in their faces!
 Word to the wise: print your resumes a day in advance.
 You can figure out how many to print by looking at the number of organizations that will be at the job fair from your research.